-In 2021, the Republic of Croatia participated in 3 UN operations with a total of 30 Croatian Armed Forces members:
+In 2023, the Republic of Croatia participated in 3 UN operations with a total of 29 Croatian Armed Forces members (with rotation on one year basis):

-- 17 military observers in UNMOGIP (United Nations Military Observer Group in India and Pakistan), continuing its active participation since 2004; - 10 military observers in MINURSO (United Nations Mission for the Referendum in Western Sahara).
-The Republic of Croatia has been actively participating in MINURSO Mission since 2004. - 2 military observers in UNIFIL (United Nations Interim Force in Lebanon).
-The Republic of Croatia has been actively participating in UNIFIL since 2007.
+- 9 + 8 military observers in UNMOGIP (United Nations Military Observer Group in India and Pakistan), continuing its active participation since 2004; - 5 + 5 military observers in MINURSO (United Nations Mission for the Referendum in Western Sahara).
+The Republic of Croatia has been actively participating in MINURSO Mission since 2004. - 1 + 1 military observer in UNIFIL (United Nations Interim Force in Lebanon).
+The Republic of Croatia has been actively participating in UNIFIL